Tuition, Fees, & Scholarships

 The amount that students pay in tuition and required fees represents a sizeable and important investment in their future.
 However, student payments alone do not cover the full cost of providing any of Auburn¹s educational programs.
 Even after state appropriations are included, some programs require funding through additional fees in order to provide the high-quality learning environment that students expect.
 Like the basic tuition and fees, these additional amounts help to cover not only the direct costs of providing instruction and advising in these programs but also indirect costs associated with Auburn’s role as a comprehensive center of higher education for the state.

 Auburn University tuition and fees may vary slightly from year to year.
-Please view Admissions: Money Matters for the most up-to-date tuition costs.
+Please view Admissions: Tuition for the most up-to-date tuition costs.
 For those students seeking Financial Aid please view Student Financial Services.

 As a professional school, the Harbert College of Business charges a professional fee